 Black Gotham Experience walking tours bring you into a reconstructed New Netherland and British New York.
 Participants witness the impact of the African Diaspora on the making of New York City and the birth of the United States of America through real people whose images have been erased.
 Insight and empathy allow emotional connections to these character-based stories that stay with you after the tour ends.

 Walking tours are available as private and public experiences.
 Public tours are organized in Fall, Spring, and Summer seasons which include special events such as open studios, talks, exhibitions.
-The current Summer 2017 season features Caesar’s Rebellion Part I and Part II, and the long-awaited return of the Other Side of Wall Street.
-Tours meet at Black Gotham Experience WORK/SPACE at 192 Front Street in South Street Seaport, and the Museum of the American Indian in Bowling Green.
+The upcoming Fall 2017 season features Caesar’s Rebellion Part I and Part II, and the long-awaited return of the Other Side of Wall Street.